Spring training: Hot Springs, Arkansas

-Early training sites include the St. Louis Cardinals in Hot Springs and Tulsa, Oklahoma; the New York Yankees in New Orleans and later Phoenix, Arizona, when the team was owned by Del Webb; the Chicago Cubs in Los Angeles when owned by William Wrigley Jr.; the St. Louis Browns and later the Kansas City Athletics in San Diego and then in West Palm Beach, Florida; the Pittsburgh Pirates in Dawson Springs, Kentucky around 1915 and Honolulu, while other teams joined in by the early 1940s.
+Early training sites include the St. Louis Cardinals in Hot Springs and Tulsa, Oklahoma; the New York Yankees in Bermuda (1913), New Orleans, and later Phoenix, Arizona, when the team was owned by Del Webb; the Chicago Cubs in Los Angeles when owned by William Wrigley Jr.; the St. Louis Browns and later the Kansas City Athletics in San Diego and then in West Palm Beach, Florida; the Pittsburgh Pirates in Dawson Springs, Kentucky around 1915 and Honolulu, while other teams joined in by the early 1940s.
 The Detroit Tigers are credited with being the first team to conduct spring training camp in Arizona.
 They trained in Phoenix at Riverside Park at Central Avenue and the Salt River in 1929.

 Founding of the Grapefruit League

-The Philadelphia Phillies were the first of the current major-league teams to train in Florida, when they spent two weeks in Jacksonville, Florida in 1889.
+The Philadelphia Phillies were the first of the major-league teams to train in Florida, when they spent two weeks in Jacksonville, Florida in 1889.
 Spring training in Florida began in earnest in 1913, when the Chicago Cubs trained in Tampa and the Cleveland Indians in Pensacola.
 One year later, two other teams moved to Florida for spring training, the real start of the Grapefruit League.
-Except for a couple of years during World War II, when travel restrictions prevented teams training south of the Potomac and Ohio Rivers, Florida hosted more than half of the spring training teams through 2009.
+Except for a couple of years during World War II, when travel restrictions prevented teams from training south of the Potomac and Ohio Rivers, Florida hosted more than half of the spring training teams through 2009.
 Since 2010, major league teams have been equally divided between Arizona and Florida during spring training, with 15 teams in Florida and 15 teams in Arizona.
-All but six of the major league teams have gone to spring training in Florida at one time or another.
-Many of the most famous players in baseball history (Ruth, Gehrig, Musial, Cobb, Mays, DiMaggio, Berra, Mantle, and many more) have called Florida home for 4–6 weeks every spring.
+All but six of the major league teams have gone to spring training in Florida at one time or another (Anaheim Angels, Milwaukee Brewers, Seattle Mariners, San Diego Padres, Colorado Rockies and Arizona Diamondbacks).
+Many of the most famous players in baseball history (Ruth, Gehrig, Musial, Cobb, Mays, DiMaggio, Berra, Mantle, and many more) have called Florida home for four–six weeks every spring.